sahil-D-scientist/project_jarvis/Readme.md

 ---

 ## ✨ Key Features & Functionalities
-Jarvis is designed to be your **personal AI assistant**, capable of handling a variety of commands, including:
+Jarvis is designed to be your **personal AI assistant**, capable of handling a variety of commands and automating simple tasks, making daily interactions more efficient, including:

 ### 🔹 **Basic Features**
 - 🕒 **Tells the current time**